 Uniting elected officials, business leaders and community champions to advocate for the vulnerable seniors who rely on Meals on Wheels of RI services to remain healthy and independent in their own homes.

-Proclaiming March as “March For Meals Month,” Gov. Gina Raimondo on March 5 kicked off Meals on Wheels of Rhode Island’s month-long campaign by delivering a meal to one of the thousands of Rhode Island seniors who rely on the agency’s services to remain healthy and safe living in their own homes.
+Lt.
+Gov. Dan McKee on March 1 kicked off Meals on Wheels of Rhode Island’s month-long campaign by delivering a meal to one of the thousands of homebound Rhode Island seniors who rely on the agency’s services to remain healthy and safe in their own homes.

-Thank You to Our Generous 2018 March for Meals Sponsors
+Thank You to Our Generous 2019 March for Meals Sponsors

 Get Social With Your Support